camunda/camunda-docs/docs/components/connectors/connector-templates.md

 ---
 id: connector-templates
 title: Connector templates
-description: Introduction to Connector templates.
+description: Learn how to modify BPMN elements with Connector templates to create custom modeling experiences.
 ---

 import Tabs from "@theme/Tabs";